rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_creation.md

 2. When a user submits a support web form (See section 3.1, point no 4)

-3. When a user submit an entry to a synced Gravity form (See section 3.5)
+3. When a user submit an entry to a synced Gravity form (feature releasing soon)

 ![ticket-creation](https://cloud.githubusercontent.com/assets/9676513/6509592/5308dde6-c386-11e4-9539-2498934fa531.jpg)